 Camperships - The Daniel Webster Council can assist Scouts who can not attend camp without financial aid.
 The council can award a limited number of partial camperships to scouts who demonstrate need.
-Contact your local district professional for more information.
+Applications for Camperships are due by 3/15: https://form.jotform.com/nhscouting/2023-camp-scholarship-form